fobozongithub/fobozo-npcdialogue/README.md

 - Customizable NPC dialogues and commands
 - Smooth animations and transitions
 - Responsive design with adaptive styling for different screen sizes
+- Reputation management system with server-side callbacks and exports
+- Supports both ESX and QBCore frameworks
+- Easy to set up and extend with configurable NPC interaction settings

 ## Support